ILapshin/Digit-recognition/README.md

 To increas prediction accuracy an upgrade of dataset was implemented.
 Training dataset was expanded by adding a number of element-wisely modified oroginal datasets.
 Modification was made by rotating and shifting each digit by a moderate value.
 Additionally, this technic allowed me to validate a model fitted this way to the original full unmodified training dataset for much visibility.

-Optimal architecture of the network which I stopped on contained two sequences of double convolutional leyers followed by poolong leyer.
+Optimal architecture of the network which I stopped on contained two sequences of double convolutional leyers followed by max pooling leyer.
 The accuracy score I managed to reach using such a model was 0.99528.